idaholab/mastodon/doc/content/examples/example6b.md

-# Example 6b: Displacement controlled frictional contact problem with  I-soil and using restart option for static initialization.
+# Example 6b: Displacement-controlled frictional contact problem with  I-soil and using restart option for static initialization.

 ## Model Description